bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

     Preferred: With preferred (preferredDuringSchedulingIgnoredDuringExecution) Pod anti-affinity, Kubernetes will make a best effort to schedule Pods matching the anti-affinity rules to different Nodes.
 However, if it is not possible to do so, then Kubernetes may schedule one or more Pods to the same Node.
     Required: With required (requiredDuringSchedulingIgnoredDuringExecution) Pod anti-affinity, Kubernetes mandates that each Pod matching the anti-affinity rules must be scheduled to different Nodes.
 However, a Pod may not be scheduled if Kubernetes cannot find a Node that does not contain a Pod matching the rules.

-There is a trade-off with these two types of pod anti-affinity: while “required” anti-affinity will ensure that all the matching Pods are scheduled on different Nodes, if Kubernetes cannot find an available Node, your Postgres instance may not be scheduled.
-Likewise, while “preferred” anti-affinity will make a best effort to scheduled your Pods on different Nodes, Kubernetes may compromise and schedule more than one Postgres instance of the same cluster on the same Node.
+There is a trade-off with these two types of pod anti-affinity: while "required" anti-affinity will ensure that all the matching Pods are scheduled on different Nodes, if Kubernetes cannot find an available Node, your Postgres instance may not be scheduled.
+Likewise, while "preferred" anti-affinity will make a best effort to scheduled your Pods on different Nodes, Kubernetes may compromise and schedule more than one Postgres instance of the same cluster on the same Node.

 By understanding these trade-offs, the makeup of your Kubernetes cluster, and your requirements, you can choose the method that makes the most sense for your Postgres deployment.
-We’ll show examples of both methods below.
+We"ll show examples of both methods below.

 Deploy your Postgres cluster with preferred Pod anti-affinity.
 Note that if you have a single-node Kubernetes cluster, you will not see your Postgres instances deployed to different nodes.
 However, your Postgres instances will be deployed.